North Korean leader Kim Jong Un will visit Russia, setting the stage for a meeting with Putin

 “The respected Comrade Kim Jong Un will meet and have a talk with Comrade Putin during the visit,” it said.

-Kremlin spokesperson Dmitry Peskov told reporters that Putin and Kim will lead their delegations in talks and could also meet “one-on-one if necessary.”
+Kremlin spokesperson Dmitry Peskov said that Putin and Kim will lead their delegations in talks and could also meet “one-on-one if necessary.”
+He added that Putin will host an official dinner for Kim.

+The talks will focus on bilateral ties, Peskov said.
+“As with any of our neighbors, we feel obliged to develop good, mutually beneficial relations,” he added.

 A possible venue is the eastern Russian city of Vladivostok, where Putin arrived Monday to attend an international forum that runs through Wednesday, according to Russia’s TASS news agency.
 The city, located about 425 miles (680 kilometers) north of Pyongyang, was also the site of Putin’s first meeting with Kim in 2019.